-This study highlights critical losses in the HIV care continuum among these men living in Moscow city.4 Notable declines were observed in regard to awareness of one's HIV infection and subsequently losses in treatment and viral load suppression.
-Ultimately, less than 5% of MSM living with HIV in this sample had achieved virological suppression.
+This study highlights critical losses in the HIV care continuum among these men living in Moscow city.[4]
+Notable declines were observed in regard to awareness of one's HIV infection and subsequently losses in treatment and viral load suppression.
+Ultimately, less than 5% of MSM living with HIV in this sample had achieved virologic suppression.

-While no data exist on engagement of MSM in the HIV care continuum in the Russian Federation, nor in the wider Eastern Europe Central Asia (EECA) region, the lack of ART among this sample may be foreshadowed by national estimates that highlight inadequate treatment coverage of the general population living with HIV as of 2013.4 Prior estimates suggest that only 19% of the 668 032 HIV-infected Russian residents in the Federal AIDS Centre database were reported to have achieved viral suppression.19 While such findings highlight existing barriers along the HIV care continuum in the Russian Federation, MSM and other key populations may bear the brunt of these inequalities, particularly in light of emergent social stigma.10 relatively high levels of HIV counselling and testing, less than one in four HIV infected MSM in the sample were previously aware of their HIV infection (13.6% of the HIV infected MSM population), clearly inhibiting access to subsequent points along the HIV care continuum.
+While no data exist on engagement of MSM in the HIV care continuum in the Russian Federation, nor the wider EECA, the lack of ART among this sample may be foreshadowed by national estimates that highlight inadequate treatment coverage of the general population living with HIV as of 2013.[4]
+Prior estimates suggest that only 19% of the 668,032 HIV-infected Russian residents in the Federal AIDS Centre database were reported to have achieved viral suppression.[19]
+While such findings highlight existing barriers along the HIV care continuum in the Russian Federation, MSM and other key populations may bear the brunt of these inequalities, particularly in light of emergent social stigma.[10]

+Awareness of one's HIV infection is the critical barrier along the HIV care continuum among HIV-infected MSM.
+Despite relatively high levels of HIV counselling and testing, less than one in four HIV infected MSM in the sample were previously aware of their HIV infection (13.6% of the HIV infected MSM population), clearly inhibiting access to subsequent points along the HIV care continuum.